TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/moko-mkgw2-lw/_index.md

 - **serv_port_up**: UDP upstream port of the Gateway Server, typically 1700.
 - **serv_port_down**: UDP downstream port of the Gateway Server, typically 1700.

-Don't foget to click "SAVE&APPLY" after you  fill in the parameters.More information and setting, you can refer to the user manual fo mkgw2-lw from moko sales or send email to support_lora@mokotechnology.com.
+Don't foget to click "SAVE&APPLY" after you  fill in the parameters.More information and setting, you can refer to the user manual fo mkgw2-lw from mokosmart.